 Wealthy women could afford to hire a seamstress or purchased fashions overseas.
 They practiced needlecraft for leisure.

 Many homes came equipped with sewing rooms.
 They were used by the lady of house or by a wealthy woman’s personal seamstress.

 Sewing rooms stored needles, thread, fabric and other supplies.
 They also stored a machine that made women’s lives easier: the sewing machine.

 The devices came into practical use in the 1850s when several companies competed against each other for the purpose of innovation and gaining customers.

 The machines soon became popular with wives who could produce an article of clothing for a family member in a fraction of the time it took to make it by hand.
 Dress patterns began being featured in magazines.

-The first machines were powered by pumping a foot pedal, but the first electric machine, introduced by Singer, came out in 1889.
+The first machines were powered by pumping a foot pedal, with the first electric machine, introduced by Singer, debuting in 1889.

 New models were constantly introduced in order to persuade customers to upgrade to the latest model.
-So many machines were manufactured that late 19th/early 20th century models are still commonplace.
-Some sell at auction for as much as $4,000, but most models are so common they sell today for their original purchase price.
+So many machines were manufactured that models from late 19th/early 20th century are still commonplace.
+Some sell at auction for as much as $4,000, but most models are so common they sell for their original purchase price.